Yoshi Terauchi and Domenico Ricucci will gather on February 8-10, 2027 in Tbilisi for the 1st endo meeting DUENDO 2027.

 Main conference day with an emphasis on Biological aspects in prevention and treatment of pulp and periapical disease from Dr. Domenico Ricucci and Non-surgical retreatment from Dr. Yoshi Terauchi.
 February 8 (9.00-18.00)

-Hands-on Terauchi
+February 9: Hands-on of Dr. Terauchi

 Hands-on by Yoshi Terauchi on broken file removal and MTA obturation:

-February 9, Group B (09:00 - 13:00)
+February 9: Group A (09:00 - 13:00)

-February 9, Group D (14:00 - 18:00)
+Group D (14:00 - 18:00)

-Program
+Program of DuEndo'2027

 9:00 – 13:00